ParmEd/ParmEd/doc/omm_rosetta.rst

 Finally, we can use the following code to solvate and start simulating our ParmEd :class:`Structure`::

-    from simtk.openmm import *
+    from openmm import *
-    from simtk.openmm.app import *
+    from openmm.app import *
-    from simtk.unit import *
+    from unit import *

     ff = ForceField('amber99sbildn.xml', 'tip3p.xml')